apple/swift-migration-guide/Guide.docc/LibraryEvolution.md

 ### Conformances on concrete types

-Adding a `Sendable` conformance to a concrete type, including conditional conformances, is typically a source compatible change in practice:
+Adding a `Sendable` conformance to a concrete type, including conditional conformances, is typically a source compatible change in practice.

+**Source and ABI compatible:**

 ```diff
 -public struct S